 Peer Review Process

-1. The submitted manuscript is reviewed by the executive secretary for compliance with the journal’s requirements and formatting guidelines.
+1. The submitted manuscript is first checked by the Executive Secretary for compliance with the journal’s requirements and formatting guidelines.

-2. After the initial check, the Editor-in-Chief (or Deputy Editor-in-Chief) either forwards the manuscript to the section editor or rejects it.
+2. After the initial check, the Editor-in-Chief or Deputy Editor-in-Chief forwards the manuscript to the editor of the relevant section or rejects it at the preliminary review stage.

-3. The section editor sends the manuscript for peer review.
-Based on the reviews received, the section editor, in consultation with the Editor-in-Chief (or Deputy Editor-in-Chief), decides whether the manuscript requires revision or should be rejected.
+3. The Section Editor sends the manuscript for peer review.
+Based on the reviewers' conclusion, the Section Editor, in consultation with the Editor-in-Chief or Deputy Editor-in-Chief, decides whether the manuscript requires revision or should be rejected.

-4. The revised manuscript, along with the author's response to the reviewers' comments, is sent back to the reviewer for re-evaluation.
-The peer review process continues until all comments (recommendations) are addressed, after which the section editor, together with the Editor-in-Chief (or Deputy Editor-in-Chief), makes a final decision regarding the manuscript.
+4. The revised manuscript, together with the authors’ response to the reviewers’ comments, is sent to the reviewers for re-evaluation.
+The peer review process continues until all comments have been fully addressed, after which the Section Editor, together with the Editor-in-Chief or Deputy Editor-in-Chief, makes the final decision on the manuscript.

-5. Once accepted, the manuscript undergoes editing (proofreading), typesetting, author proofing, and final publication.
+5. A manuscript accepted for publication undergoes copyediting, typesetting, author proof review, and final publication.

 The journal employs a single-blind peer review process, in which the authors do not know the identity of the reviewers.